Select your newsletters:

 25 September 2017Download

 Jae-Hak Suh of ITER Korea's power supply team has received a patent for a power converter design that makes it easy to control the current balance between the AC busbar, the DC busbar, and the switching devices and also prevents temperature increases due to induction.
-In tests carried out by the Korean Domestic Agency and supplier Dawonsys it also demonstrated the advantage of improved structural resistance, facilitated cooling and a reduced number of parts.
+In tests carried out by the Korean Domestic Agency and supplier Dawonsys it also demonstrated the advantages of improved structural resistance, facilitated cooling and a reduced number of parts.
 Because his design has never before been realized by industry, he also devised a proposed method for production, maintenance and reparability.

 16 September 2017Download